madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 From the [Curry–Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence)
 we know that propositions are types and proofs are programs.
-Alright, so we need to make an expression that has above expression as its type, and a program which inhibits this type.
+Alright, so we need to make an expression that has above expression as its type, and a program which inhabits this type.

 First, we need to define our objects: Peano naturals and Equality.
 We implement Peano naturals the usual way.
 I elaborate on this in a